+C0.4

+(C0.4) Select the currency used for all financial information disclosed throughout your response.
+EUR

+C0.5

+(C0.5) Select the option that describes the reporting boundary for which climate-related impacts on your business are being reported.
+Note that this option should align with your chosen approach for consolidating your GHG inventory.

+Operational control

 C-EU0.7

 (C-EU0.7) Which part of the electric utilities value chain does your organization operate in?
 Select all that apply.

+Row 1

-Electric utilities value chain
+Electric utilities value chain Transmission

-Transmission

 Other divisions

+C0.8

 (C0.8) Does your organization have an ISIN code or another unique identifier (e.g., Ticker, CUSIP, etc.)?

 Indicate whether you are able to provide a unique identifier for your organization Provide your unique identifier

 Yes, an ISIN code ES0173093024

 C1.
 Governance

 C1.1

-(C1.1) Is there board-level oversight of climate-related issues within your organization?
+(C1.1) Is there board-level oversight of climate-related issues within your organization? $$\mathrm{Yes}$$

-Yes
+C1.1a

+issues.

-C1.1a (C1.1a) Identify the position(s) (do not include any names) of the individual(s) on the board with responsibility for climate-related issues.
-Position of individual(s) Please explain Board Chair The ultimate responsibility for Climate Change Policy in RE is shared by the Board Chair (president) and the CEO.
+(C1.1a) Identify the position(s) (do not include any names) of the individual(s) on the board with responsibility for climate-related Position of individual or committee Responsibilities for climate-related issues Board Chair The ultimate responsibility for Climate Change Policy in RE is shared by the Board Chair (President) and the CEO.
 The chair, as an external director, has the responsibilities of supervision and control.
 The Sustainability Committee is the sub-set of the Board who is responsible for the Sustainability Policy (which includes Climate Change).
-The executive tasks are delegated to the Sustainability Steering Committee, directly appointed by the Board of Directors.
-The Chief Sustainability Officer (Sustainability Corporate Director), who reports to the Board Chair (President), leads the Sustainability Steering Committee.
-An example of a decision taken by the Board Chair in 2021 is the approval in 2021 of the updated emission reduction targets (aligned with 1.5 global goal), Besides, the Board chair approved the update of RE Green Finance Framework and the second issue of green bonds in May 2021 (600 million euro).
+The executive tasks are delegated to the Executive Committee, directly appointed by the Board of Directors.
+The Chief Sustainability Officer, who reports to the Board Chair (President) and is a member of the Executive Committee, leads de Sustainability Management Committee (an additional committee for sustainability issues) and the Corporate Sustainability and Research area, responsible for leading and promoting the definition and monitoring of climate change targets and the associated action plan.
+Examples of a decision taken by the Board Chair: the approval of short-term emission reduction targets (2025) in 2022, approval of the updated emission reduction targets (aligned with 1.5 global goal) in 2021.
+Besides, the Board chair approved in 2022 the issue of green hybrid bonds worth 500 million euros and in 2021 the update of RE Green Finance Framework and the second issue of green bonds (600 million euro).
 Chief Executive Officer (CEO) The ultimate responsibility for Climate Change Policy in RE is shared by the Board Chair (president) and the CEO.
 The CEO has the executive responsibilities for implementation of policies regarding Climate Change.
 The Sustainability Committee is the sub-set of the Board who is responsible for the Sustainability Policy (which includes Climate Change).
-The executive tasks are delegated to the Sustainability Steering Committee, directly appointed by the Board of Directors.
-The Chief Sustainability Officer (Sustainability Corporate Director), who reports to the Board Chair (President), leads the Sustainability Steering Committee.
-An example of a decision taken by the CEO is the approval of the new Climate Action Plan (2021-2030)-defined to incorporate the actions and projects to achieve the new emission reduction goals- C1.1b (C1.1b) Provide further details on the board's oversight of climate-related issues.
-Frequency with which Governance mechanisms Please explain climate-related issues into which climate-related are a scheduled agenda issues are integrated item
+The executive tasks are delegated to the Executive Committee, directly appointed by the Board of Directors.
+The Chief Sustainability Officer, who reports to the Board Chair